pypeit/PypeIt/doc/help/pypeit_trace_edges.rst

                             wht_isis_red (default: None)
       -b BINNING, --binning BINNING
                             Image binning in spectral and spatial directions.
-Only used ifproviding files directly; default is 1,1.
+Only used if providing files directly; default is 1,1.
                             (default: None)
       -p REDUX_PATH, --redux_path REDUX_PATH
                             Path to top-level output directory.
 Default is the